M85: A blend of 85 percent methanol and 15 percent unleaded regular gasoline, used as a motor fuel.

 Major Natural Gas Producer: Any person who produces natural gas in amounts determined by the commission as having a major effect on energy supplies.

-Major Oil Producer: Means any person who produces oil in amount determined by the commission as having a major effect on energy supplies.
+Major Oil Producer: Means any person who produces oil in the amount determined by the commission as having a major effect on energy supplies.

 Major Stationary Sources: Term used to determine the applicability of Prevention of Significant Deterioration and new source regulations.
-In a nonattainment area, any stationary pollutant source with potential to emit more than 100 tons per year is considered a major stationary source.
+In a nonattainment area, any stationary pollutant source with the potential to emit more than 100 tons per year is considered a major stationary source.
 In PSD areas the cutoff level may be either 100 or 250 tons, depending upon the source.

 Man-Made (Anthropogenic) Beta Particle and Photon Emitters: All radio-nuclides emitting beta particles and/or photons listed in Maximum Permissible Body Burdens and Maximum Permissible Concentrations of Radio-nuclides in Air and Water for Occupational Exposure.